Northamptonshire: Local government

-Between 1974 and 2021, Northamptonshire, like most English counties, was divided into a number of local authorities.
-The seven borough/district councils covered 15 towns and hundreds of villages.
-The county had a two-tier structure of local government and an elected county council based in Northampton, and was also divided into seven districts each with their own district or borough councils:
+Between 1974 and 2021 Northamptonshire, like most English counties, had a two-tier structure of local government.
+The county had an elected county council based in Northampton.
+Seven district and borough councils covered 15 towns and hundreds of villages:

 Northampton itself is the most populous civil parish in England, and (prior to 2021) was the most populous urban district in England not to be administered as a unitary authority (even though several smaller districts are unitary).
 During the 1990s local government reform, Northampton Borough Council petitioned strongly for unitary status, which led to fractured relations with the County Council.

 The Soke of Peterborough is within the historic county of Northamptonshire, although it had had a separate county council since 1889 and separate courts of quarter sessions before then.
 The city of Peterborough has been a unitary authority since 1998, but it forms part of Cambridgeshire for ceremonial purposes.

 De facto bankruptcy of the county council

 In early 2018, Northamptonshire County Council was declared technically insolvent and would be able to provide only the bare essential services.
 According to The Guardian the problems were caused by "a reckless half-decade in which it refused to raise council tax to pay for the soaring costs of social care" and "partly due to past failings, the council is now having to make some drastic decisions to reduce services to a core offer."
 Some observers, such as Simon Edwards of the County Councils Network, added another perspective on the cause of the financial crisis, the United Kingdom government austerity programme: "It is clear that, partly due to past failings, the council is now having to make some drastic decisions to reduce services to a core offer.
-However, we can’t ignore that some of the underlying causes of the challenges facing Northamptonshire, such as dramatic reductions to council budgets and severe demand for services, mean county authorities across the country face funding pressures of £3.2bn over the next two years."
+However, we can't ignore that some of the underlying causes of the challenges facing Northamptonshire, such as dramatic reductions to council budgets and severe demand for services, mean county authorities across the country face funding pressures of £3.2bn over the next two years."

 Structural changes

 In early 2018, following the events above, Government-appointed commissioners took over control of the council's affairs.
 Consequently, the Secretary of State for Housing, Communities and Local Government commissioned an independent report which, in March 2018, proposed structural changes to local government in Northamptonshire.
-These changes saw the existing county council and district councils abolished and two new unitary authorities created in their place.
-One authority, West Northamptonshire, consists of the former districts of Daventry, Northampton and South Northamptonshire and the other authority, North Northamptonshire, consists of Corby, East Northamptonshire, Kettering and Wellingborough districts.
+These changes, implemented on 1 April 2021, saw the existing county council and district councils abolished and two new unitary authorities created in their place.
+One unitary authority, West Northamptonshire, consists of the former districts of Daventry, Northampton and South Northamptonshire; the other, North Northamptonshire, consists of the former East Northamptonshire district and the former boroughs of Corby, Kettering and Wellingborough.